 Moreover, the Bank of Italy published specific supervisory regulations on banks in December 2013 (Circular of the Bank of Italy No. 285 of 17 December 2013 (the Circular)) which came into force on 1 January 2014, implementing the CRD IV Package and then the CRD V Package, and setting out additional local prudential rules.
-The Circular has been constantly updated since coming into force, the last update being the 42th update published on 30 March 2023 reviewing the regime applicable to covered bonds.
-The CRD and the CRR are also supplemented in Italy by technical rules published through delegated regulations of the European Council and guidelines of the EBA.
+The Circular has been constantly updated since coming into force, the last update being the 49th update published on 23 July 2024 aligning the domestic framework with the changes introduced at a European level as to the leverage ratio requirements applicable to the G-SIIs and the related requirements in terms of restrictions on distributions as laid down by the CRD V. The CRD and the CRR are also supplemented in Italy by technical rules published through delegated regulations of the European Council and guidelines of the EBA.